statox/particles-life/src/lib/ReactionDiffusion/v8/components/about.md

 - Increasing the change magnitude impacts the stability of the system.
 Small change magnitudes keeps `f` and `k` in a smaller area so the diversity of patterns generated is reduced, on the other hand larger magnitudes will create larger changes in the parameters space so it might create situations where the one of the chemical reacts with all of the other leaving a uniform colored texture.

-- Increasing the change rate makes the parameters get updated more often which might leave more time for configurations to stabilize and display all of their features.
+- Increasing the change rate update the parameters more often which might give more time for configurations to stabilize and display all of their features.

 ### Parameters map
-I used this tab to generate the parameters map used in the simulation parameters menu.
-Here the difference with the other tabs is that the `f` and `k` parameters of the simulation are not uniform accross the grid, they vary accross the screen to show the different possible patterns.
+I used this tab to generate the parameters map used in the parameters selection menu.
+Here the difference with the other tabs is that the `f` and `k` parameters are not uniform accross the grid, they vary accross the screen to show the different possible patterns.

 At the top of the page there is an input allowing to change the size of the underlying simulation.
-Increasing this parameter increases the definition of the simulation and gives a more detailled parameter map, of course it also increases the load on the GPU runing the simulation.
+Increasing this parameter increases the definition of the simulation and gives a more detailled parameter map, naturally that also increases the load on the GPU runing the simulation.
 By default this setting is set lower than what I used to generate the final parameter map.
-To generate the parameters map in the `fk` selector of the other tabs I used a world size of 12 (which makes a texture of 4096x4096 pixels and the simulation ran for ~140.000 iterations.
+To generate the parameters map in the `fk` selector of the other tabs I used a world size of 12 (which makes a texture of 4096x4096 pixels) and the simulation ran for ~140.000 iterations.
 I was curious to see what would happen with more iterations but it turns out the evolution is not significant after the first hundred thousands iterations:

 ![parameters_map_timelapse_0]({baseUrl}/reaction_diffusion_about/parameters_map_timelapse_0.png)
 ![parameters_map_timelapse_1]({baseUrl}/reaction_diffusion_about/parameters_map_timelapse_1.png)